 The results workspace consists of the following tabs depending on the scenario set-up:

-Outline: You can see the outline of the simulation with both a summary of the dRSS and iRSS calculation and a graphical overview of the Tx/Rx positions for the victim and interferer(s);
+Outline:the outline of the simulation can be seen with both a summary of the dRSS and iRSS calculation and a graphical overview of the Tx/Rx positions for the victim and interferer(s);

-Results: You have access to a list of all results generated by SEAMCAT and from the EPPs used in the simulation;
+Results: gives access to a list of all results generated by SEAMCAT and from the EPPs used in the simulation;

-Interference calculations: You are able to use the Interference calculation engine;
+Interference calculations: gives access to the Interference calculation engine;

 CDMA Capacity Finding: This panel is only available when a CDMA system is used in the scenario.
 It indicates the non-interfered capacity (i.e. number of UEs) when the network is gradually filled up with UEs while measuring a specific system outage depending on uplink (UL) or downlink (DL) configuration;